What is Limited Entry?

 The Office of Limited Entry Admissions is where applications are submitted, processed, and reviewed for your consideration and possible admission into the Limited Entry Health Sciences Program you have chosen.

 ATTENTION: You cannot submit a Limited-Entry application unless all program prerequisites and requirements have been met.
-The Limited Entry Application must include all documents as listed in Getting Started and submitted on or before the program’s application deadline.
+The Limited Entry Application must include all documents as listed in Limited Entry Admission and submitted on or before the program’s application deadline.
 Please make sure you know what your specific program requirements are.
 Incomplete applications and/or applications submitted late will not be processed.